Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

-The weakly nonlinear theory of dynamic fracture~\cite{Bouchbinder2008}, an extension of LEFM that accommodates second-order nonlinearity but omits viscoelasticity, can account for this sharpening in certain experimental settings~\cite{Livne2008,Ariel2010,Morishita2016}.
-Nevertheless, it inadequately explains the sharpening observed in filler-reinforced synthetic rubber, in which cracks propagate rapidly~\cite{Morishita2016}.
-This highlights the necessity to include viscoelastic properties, which have not yet been fully incorporated into continuum fracture mechanics.
+The weakly nonlinear theory of dynamic fracture~\cite{Bouchbinder2008}, an extension of LEFM that accommodates second-order nonlinearity but omits viscoelasticity, may explain this sharpening in some experiments~\cite{Livne2008,Ariel2010,Morishita2016}.
+Nevertheless, it fails to explain the tip sharpening in which cracks propagate rapidly in filler-reinforced synthetic rubber~\cite{Morishita2016}.
+This highlights the need to include viscoelasticity, which has not yet been fully incorporated into continuum fracture mechanics.